COVID-19 Update as of 21 October 2020

 Yale-NUS College invites students to study on our campus for a semester or full academic year.
 Gain experience, meet new people and take advantage of all the opportunities available in vibrant, cosmopolitan Singapore.

-In addition to academics in Singapore’s first liberal arts college, as a visiting student you will have access to a wide variety of programmes and services, including all of our athletic and leisure facilities.
+In addition to academics in Singapore’s first liberal arts and sciences college, as a visiting student you will have access to a wide variety of programmes and services, including our athletic and leisure facilities.
 If you need support and guidance through your time at Yale-NUS, we have a team of residential staff ready to help.

 If your home institution has an exchange agreement with Yale-NUS, click here for information on our Exchange Student Programme.

 Applicants should meet the minimum academic performance requirement: an average GPA of 3.0 on a 4.0 scale, or equivalent.Visiting students will take 18-22 modular credits (MCs) per semester at Yale-NUS, which is considered a full load.
 This usually means four courses per semester, each worth 5 MCs.

 In principle, all Yale-NUS courses are open to visiting students, as long as the student has taken any required pre-requisites for a given course.
 Common Curriculum courses and courses offered at NUS may be possible on a case-by-case basis.
 Note that it can be difficult to get spots in NUS courses, and each NUS course is worth 4 MCs (versus 5 MCs for Yale-NUS courses).